JobService/job-service/testcases/manual/CAF_8007/README.md

 **Test Steps**

-Using the Job Service web service perform an Get Jobs, entering invalid information and then check the job service database
+Using the Job Service web service perform a Get Jobs call entering invalid information.
+Also ensure to exercise the additional `offset`, `limit`, `statusType` and `jobIdStartsWith` parameters entering invalid information.

 **Test Data**